Women have played a vital role in the telecom industry for generations, but remain vastly underrepresented.

 Company initiatives to attract women to the organization, keep them there or make them want to come back after previously leaving — especially at the senior level — remains important in closing the gender gap.

-In terms of acquisition, the GLF discusses removing unconscious bias during the hiring process and attracting women with STEM backgrounds by promoting those subjects in schools to female students.
+In terms of acquisition, the GLF discusses removing unconscious bias during the hiring process and attracting women with STEM backgrounds by promoting those subjects in schools specifically to female students.

 To retain female talent, initiatives focused on mentoring, management programs and job sharing are the focus of GLF survey respondents.